 The chances of taking back the House are a lot better than taking back the Senate.
 Currently, there are 52 Republicans, 46 Democrats, and two Independents that caucus with the Dems in the Senate.
 To gain a majority, the Democrats need to hold onto what they have while flipping three seats.
 Considering the aforementioned poll that shows how conservatives view the current state of the GOP, it’s not out of the question.

-Republican Judge Roy Moore – known for admitting to pursuing romantic relationships with young girls – is running against Doug Jones in Alabama.
-Recent polls show that Moore has a slight edge.
-But taking that race out of consideration, there are still a handful of others that could be possible.
-Jeff Flake and Bob Corker aren’t seeking re-election in Arizona and Dean Heller is on the hot seat in Nevada.
+Keep this in mind: Jeff Flake and Bob Corker aren’t seeking re-election in Arizona and Dean Heller is on the hot seat in Nevada.
 Even Ted Cruz is a coin flip in Texas.

 4. Say goodbye to Ted Cruz